 The AutoImmune Nutrition Plan:

 How many times have you sought medical attention to improve a health problem you are facing only to walk out of the office with little indication of a possible diagnosis and a prescription sheet directing you to consume drugs only to treat your symptoms?
-A known 22 million people in the United States are affected by an autoimmune disease and millions more likely suffer unknowingly (6).
+A known 22 million people in the United States are affected by an autoimmune disease and millions are more likely to suffer unknowingly (6).

-Now, what if that prescription sheet had a natural strategy for you to follow that could not only treat your symptoms, but decrease the severity of your disease or disorder and possibly prevent further suffering?
+Now, what if that prescription sheet had a natural strategy for you to follow that could not only treat your symptoms but decrease the severity of your disease or disorder and possibly prevent further suffering?
 An autoimmune diet may be the answer you were originally seeking.

 What is an Autoimmune Disease?

 There are 80 known autoimmune diseases in which a broad range of symptoms can manifest in the body (6).
 In these cases, the immune system mistakenly attacks healthy tissue after a perceived threat from an otherwise normal food source.
-The most common food sensitives are gluten, dairy, eggs and nuts (3, 15)
+The most common food sensitives are gluten, dairy, eggs, and nuts (3, 15)

 Many factors may trigger an individual’s immune system to function inappropriately such as infectious agents such as bacteria or viruses, genetics, and lifestyle factors.
-Although we are unable to change our genetic predisposition to autoimmune disease, we can change your lifestyle habits beginning with nutrition (6).
+Although we are unable to change our genetic predisposition to autoimmune disease, we can change our lifestyle habits beginning with nutrition (6).

 The Immune System